First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 Payday – when do you get paid?

-Unlike in Europa, in Australia payday is most common on a weekly basis!
-Some employers pay every two weeks called “fortnightly”, but it’s communicated before and more the exception to the rule.
+Unlike in Europe, in Australia payday is most common on a weekly basis!
+Some employers pay every two weeks, called “fortnightly,” but it’s communicated before and is more the exception to the rule.

-For cash in hand jobs, you will be paid directly after the work, unless previously agreed something else.
-For safety reasons, you should agree two get paid at least every second day to avoid scammers and people taking advantage of you!
+For cash in hand jobs, you will be paid directly after the work, unless something else was previously agreed upon.
+For safety reasons, you should agree to get paid at least every second day to avoid scammers and people taking advantage of you!

 Working Cash in Hand